Annapurna Circuit Trek-14 Days

 Before diving into what to pack and how to train, it's important to understand the nature of the journey.
 While the Annapurna Base Camp Trek is achievable even for beginners, it does involve several days of walking with frequent ascents and descents.
 If you’re curious about how challenging it really is, check out our detailed guide on how difficult the Annapurna Base Camp trek is.

-1. For Physical fitness: This trek is suitable for beginners also with many ascents and descents .
+For physical fitness: This trek is suitable for beginners also, with many ascents and descents.
 So you need to be physically fit to walk for long hours.

-1. For clothes, you need layered clothing like thermal, jackets, base layer, fleece.
+For clothes, you need layered clothing like thermals, jackets, base layers, and fleece.

-2. For footwear, waterproof trekking boots with good grip is needed.
+For footwear, waterproof trekking boots with good grip are needed.

-3. For gear, you need trekking poles, headlamp, and a day pack.
+For gear, you need trekking poles, a headlamp, and a daypack.

-4. Sunscreen, power banks, sunglasses, water purification tablets are required.
+Sunscreen, power banks, sunglasses, and water purification tablets are required.

-2. For altitude prevention you need to stay hydrated and avoid alcohol.
-You need to consider carrying medication like Diamox incase of an emergency.
+For altitude prevention, you need to stay hydrated and avoid alcohol.
+You need to consider carrying medication like Diamox in case of an emergency.

 Sustainability and Responsibility:

-4. You can purchase local goods to uplift/ support the local economy.
+You can purchase local goods to uplift/support the local economy.

 Modern Trekkers Expectations:

-Annapurna Base Camp Trek promises to meet the expectation of travellers by providing many lodges and tea houses, including solar power and waste management.
-By giving access to limited wi-fi and mobile networks available, allowing trekkers to stay connected while enjoying the camp.
-Likewise opportunities to get engaged in local tradition, culture, exploring them and also participating in their practices.
-Offering simple but nutritious meals, safe and cozy accommodation.
-While returning you can enjoy the hot springs at Jhinu Danda and other places that came along the trek route which are also known for their rejuvenating effects.
+Annapurna Base Camp Trek promises to meet the expectations of travelers by providing many lodges and tea houses, including solar power and waste management.
+By giving access to limited Wi-Fi and mobile networks available, allowing trekkers to stay connected while enjoying the camp.
+Likewise, opportunities to get engaged in local tradition and culture, exploring them and also participating in their practices.
+Offering simple but nutritious meals and safe and cozy accommodation.
+While returning, you can enjoy the hot springs at Jhinu Danda and other places that come along the trek route, which are also known for their rejuvenating effects.

 Here are some other treks you might like: